Sid200/blog/_posts/2019-04-10-the-essence-of-lambdas-in-c.md

 ---
 # Hello there!

 This, well is my first post on this blog.
-I just want to make sure that you know that setting up this blog took way longer than I though because I didn't know anything about Kramdown (a superset of Markdown) and the Jekyll(the static site generator) theme that I was using was well, as you may have guessed, using that.
+I just want to make sure that you know that setting up this blog took way longer than I thought because I didn't know anything about Kramdown (a superset of Markdown) and the Jekyll(the static site generator) theme that I was using as well, as you may have guessed, using that.
 Not only that, I didn't know anything about how Ruby, it's "GEMS" worked.
 And everything was (well maybe still is) foreign to me.
 So pardon me if anything gets wrong or something, I will fix stuff if that happens.

 Anyways, let's get on to the topic of discussion.